Toenail Fungus Treatment Side Effects: A Complete Guide to Risks and Safety (2026)

 Itraconazole (formerly Sporanox)

-Another powerful oral option, Itraconazole carries a different set of serious warnings.
+Another oral option, Itraconazole carries a different set of serious warnings.

 • Common Side Effects: Similar to Terbinafine, including headache and gastrointestinal upset.